-This week on Truth for Teachers: We’ll talk about the best ways teachers can beat Sunday night anxiety and actually enjoy the entire weekend.
+This week on Truth for Teachers: We’ll talk about the best ways teachers can beat Sunday anxiety (or the Sunday blues) and enjoy the entire weekend.

 Have you ever wasted half the weekend worrying about the week ahead?
 Even if you love your job, you might still wake up on Sunday mornings with a feeling of dread and spend the evening in a total state of anxiety simply because there are so many pressures associated with teaching.
 Here are 7 tips to help you relax, enjoy your time off, AND be more productive: